 Illinois American Water to make Annual Treatment Change Work includes Flushing of Water Mains and Fire Hydrants

 Belleville, Ill.
 (Aug.
-4, 2021) – Illinois American Water’s Metro East water system is undergoing an annual treatment change.
+8, 2022) – Beginning this week, Illinois American Water’s Metro East water system will undergo an annual treatment change.
 This change is temporary.
 Work will also include the flushing of water mains and fire hydrants.
-Coupled together the treatment change and flushing supports continued water quality and fire protection to homes and businesses; it will occur across the Metro East water distribution system for the next several months.
+Coupled together the treatment change and flushing supports continued water quality and fire protection to homes and businesses; it will occur across the Metro East water distribution system through October.
 A list of communities served by Illinois American Water’s Metro East system is located at the end of this release.

 Illinois American Water’s water quality team will be switching treatment to a form of chlorine known as “free chlorine,” which does not contain ammonia.
 This stronger disinfectant is typically used by water utilities when flushing water mains and fire hydrants.
 Chlorine is commonly used in public water systems as a disinfectant and is monitored closely by our water quality professionals.